runash/.github/README.md

-# .github
+# RunAsh
-A live streaming hybrid platform and marketplace for retailing
+A live retail streaming platform
+>Where retailers can meet to buyers and demonstrate their organic products